 Watridge Lake is a pristine, emerald, mountain gem in Kananaskis Country west of Calgary, Alberta, Canada.

 Trail-heads for Watridge Lake are accessed via the Smith-Dorrien Trail (Hwy 742) in the Spray Valley Provincial Park component of Kananaskis Country.
 Taking the Mount Engadine Road exit to the Mount Shark Day Use area, across the Smith-Dorrien from the trail-head for Rummel Lake, passes the entrance to the iconic Mount Engadine Lodge and a formidable single vehicle bridge before skirting incredible meadows on the left and swinging right uphill on gravel road.
-After passing roadside parking for the trail-head to Marushka (Shark) Lake, the road continues to climb to the left exit into parking at the Mount Shark Helipad or beyond to the Mount Shark Day Use Area.
+After passing roadside parking for the singular trail-head to Marushka (Shark) Lake and Tent Ridge, the road continues to climb to the left exit into parking at the Mount Shark Helipad or beyond to the Mount Shark Day Use Area.

 There are no sharks in Shark Lake (Marushka Lake) but the formidable mountain backdrop resembles a giant shark fin.
 A trail-head at the helipad adds about a kilometer each way to the hike or continuing along the dirt road past the helipad will arrive soon at main parking in the Mount Shark Day Use Area.